hisubram/mobilefoundation/index.md

 {: shortdesc}

 Using the Professional 1 Application plan a single application built on any of the supported operating systems can be managed.
 The supported operating systems are Android, iOS, Windows or mobile Web.
 The Developer plan is best suited for development and test.
 You can review all the available plans [here](https://cloud.ibm.com/catalog/services/mobile-foundation).
+{: note}

-This getting started tutorial enables you to create a {{site.data.keyword.mobilefoundation_short}} service instance using one of the supported plans.
+Create a {{site.data.keyword.mobilefoundation_short}} service instance that uses one of the supported plans by following this getting started tutorial.
 You can then register an application.
-Download and edit the registered application, deploy an adapter and finally test the application.
+Download and edit the registered application, deploy an adapter, and finally test the application.

 ## Before you begin
 {: #prereqs-gs}

-You'll need a {{site.data.keyword.Bluemix}} account and an instance of the {{site.data.keyword.mobilefoundation_short}} service.
+You need an {{site.data.keyword.Bluemix}} account and an instance of the {{site.data.keyword.mobilefoundation_short}} service.

 ## Step 1: Create an instance of {{site.data.keyword.mobilefoundation_short}} service
 {: #step1create}

 1. In the {{site.data.keyword.Bluemix_notm}} **catalog**, select [**{{site.data.keyword.mobilefoundation_short}}**](https://cloud.ibm.com/catalog/services/mobile-foundation).
 The service configuration screen opens.
 2. Give your service instance a name, or use the preset name.
-3. Choose the region, organization and space where you would want to create the service instance.
+3. Choose the region, organization, and space where you would want to create the service instance.
 4. Select your **Pricing Plan** and click **Create**.

 ## Step 2: Build you mobile channel